ialbluwi/11102-f25/FAQ.md

   <ol>
     <li><b>Read the assigned material</b> (from the <a href="/11102-f25/schedule">Schedule</a> page) and make sure you understand it.
 Go to office hours or ask on Ed if you have difficulty understanding something.</li>
     <li><b>Work on the weekly practice exercises</b> over the weekend.
 Make it your goal to understand these exercises in whatever way you can (thinking and trying hard, using GenAI, asking your friends, asking on Ed, going to office hours, etc.)</li>
     <li><b>Test yourself </b> using the weekly self-assessment quizzes.
 Use this as an honest way to know whether you are fine with the week's material or not.
 Refrain from using GenAI or your friends here.
-Otherwise, the asssessment will not be indicative of your understanding of the material.</li>
+Otherwise, the assessment will not be indicative of your understanding of the material.</li>
     <li><b>Reaching out for help.</b> At the beginning of the following week, make it your goal to resolve any issues you faced while studying the previous week's material and when working on the practice exercises and self-assessment quizzes.</li>
   </ol>